 How does Christopher spend his time behind bars?

-Christopher is continuing his legal studies, while also overseeing several websites – prisoneducation.com and prisonlawblog.com and this website, ChristopherZoukis.com.
+Christopher is continuing his legal studies, while also overseeing several websites – prisoneducation.com and prisonerresource.com and this website, ChristopherZoukis.com.
 This website provides another forum for his original and published content, including weekly articles, his story, timelines and judicial case history.
+He also spends much of his time pursuing his MBA from Adams State University.
 He is backed by a team including his family, other rights organizations and Middle Street Publishing – a South Carolina non-profit corporation dedicated to social justice.

 What are Christopher’s plans after release from prison?